 Any pan that is wide enough.
 A cookie/sheet pan (sheet tray) a round, shallow cast iron is what I use.
 It helps with the round shape, but any shallow pan will work.

-This easy tomato galette is the perfect meatless meal that can be eaten warm at home or taken with you for a quick work lunch.
-This dish is both cooked and served in a cast iron skillet to give it an authentic look and the colors are perfect for the changing seasons where summer gives way to fall.
+This easy tomato galette makes a perfect meatless meal you can enjoy warm at home or take for a quick work lunch.
+Cooking and serving it in a cast iron skillet gives the dish an authentic look.
+Plus, its colors perfectly capture the transition from summer to fall.

 Colorful tomatoes